Many people suffer from urination problems. The bladder, the kidneys, the ureters, and the urethra make up the urinary system.

 - Sexually transmitted infections

-- Accident or multiple injuries
+- Accidents or multiple injuries

 What are the risk factors associated with urination problems?